-For both claims-based measures, the ISR User Guides, which I will discuss in the coming sections of this presentation, can be found on QualityNet along with mock ISRs.
-The mock ISRs are ISRs with fictitious data for the facility-level data and real data for all state- and national-level data fields.
+For all three of the claims-based measures, the ISR User Guides, which I will discuss in the coming sections of this presentation, can be found on QualityNet along with mock ISRs.
+The mock ISRs are ISRs with fictitious data at the facility level and real data at the state and national level.